 Creating compelling marketing messages through storytelling is a proven route to brand building.
-In this post, we attempt to demystify the process and help you identify what level of storytelling you are currently engaged in.
+In this post, we attempt to demystify the process and help B2B brands identify what level of storytelling they are currently engaged in.

 All brands want to to tell better stories to strengthen their brand positioning and connect on a more personal level.
 Building brand loyalty is great as it not only secures future business with loyal customers but is also essential for endorsements and referrals.

 There are many different ways that brand storytelling can be executed but what is critical in all situations is a clear understanding of what your audience cares about.
 Without this knowledge, you just won't deliver a message that has any real meaning and it won't shift the perception of your brand to a new and improved level.
 It can be a really good idea to split up your audience into sub-groups and deliver targeted storytelling for maximum impact.